achillean/shodan-python/README.rst

     $ pip install shodan

-Or, if you absolutely must:
+Or if you don't have pip installed (which you should seriously install):

 .. code-block:: bash

-    $ easy_install requests
+    $ easy_install shodan

-But, you really shouldn't do that.

 Documentation